dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 ==============

 * On any condition do not restart - shutdown your VM's, just Save the machine state.
+* Try not to modify virtual machines LAN card's mac address, it will requrie you to modify your network interfaces page.

 11. Licensing
 ============

-OpenStack Folsom Install Guide by Bilel Msekni is licensed under a Creative Commons Attribution 3.0 Unported License.
+OpenStack Folsom VM SandBox Guide by Pranav Salunke is licensed under a Creative Commons Attribution 3.0 Unported License.

 .. image:: http://i.imgur.com/4XWrp.png
 To view a copy of this license, visit [ http://creativecommons.org/licenses/by/3.0/deed.en_US ].